ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to set up a Raspberry Pi/index.md

 ### Preventing WiFi Dropping

-If you want to be on the safe side, you should disable the power management for your wlan on the pi.
+If you want to be on the safe side, you should disable the power management for your wlan on the Pi.
 Open the following file.

 	sudo nano /etc/rc.local